isaackhlam/NYCU-Visual-Recognitionusing-Deep-Learning/py-HW1-Image-Classification/README.md

-# Visual Recognitionusing Deep Learning HW-1
+# Visual Recognition using Deep Learning Spring 2025 HW-1

+StudentID: 313554001
+Name: Lam Kin Ho

 This repo contains code for the Visual Recognitionusing Deep Learning HW-1.

+## Introduction

+This task involved performing a multiclass classification using a ResNet backbone, with the overall model parameter count limited to less than 100 million.
+The dataset consists of images of living creatures.
+While pretrained model weights from ImageNet are allowed, the use of additional data during the training process is not permitted.

+In line with the principle of ”standing on the shoulders of giants,” I opted to leverage a pretrained model available through PyTorch and employed model freezing techniques.
+A thorough hyperparameter search was conducted prior to scaling up the training process.
+The final model was selected based on the lowest validation loss.

+## Installation

 You are adviced to run this code in isolated python envrionment via conda/mamba

 ```sh
 conda env create -f environment.yml